ccameron2/PingTracker/README.md

 - [cmake](https://github.com/Kitware/CMake)
 - [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) on Linux

 This program creates an SDL window, displays an imgui ui, and displays the ping data in a graph using implot.
 Pings are sent using imcplib and plfnanotimer is used for a timer.
+On Linux, stb_image is used to read the app icon from file.
+PingPlotter uses a premake build system, GenerateProjects calls cmake to build SDL.

 ## Source files
 ```bash